synthbot-anon/horsona/src/horsona/contributions/sample/README.md

 When creating a new HorseModule, ensure that you follow these requirements:

 1. Extend the `HorseModule` class.
 2. Make sure every field retained by the HorseModule is a matching constructor argument with the same name.
+This will allow the module to be saved and restored.
 3. Implement the main functionality as an asynchronous method.
 4. Decorate the main functionality method with `@horsefunction`.
 5. Set the return type of the main functionality method as `AsyncGenerator` with the return type as the yield result type and `GradContext` as the yield input type.